 Fat Kee Stevedores Limited

-- Advising a Hong Kong warehouse operation company in relation to disputes and claims arising out of a fire which broke out at the River Trade Terminal
+- Representing a Hong Kong warehouse operation company in relation to disputes and claims arising out of a fire which broke out at the River Trade Terminal on 20 January 2019.

 Taiping & Sinopec Financial Leasing

 Shanghai International Port Group